 "Yours, O LORD, is the greatness and the power and the glory and the victory and the majesty, indeed everything that is in the heavens and the earth; Yours is the dominion, O LORD, and You exalt Yourself as head over all.1 Chronicles 29:11(NASB)

-Although it was the great king Solomon that was to build the holy Temple of the Lord it was David who had the vision to assemble a House for God.
-And amidst much rejoicing and great joy David made all the necessary preparation for the building of the House of the Lord his God.
+Although it was the great king Solomon whom God appointed to build the Holy Temple of the Lord, it was David who had the vision to assemble a House for God.
+David gave generously toward this project, and the hearts of the people were moved to give freely of their goods for this great undertaking.
+In the midst of much rejoicing and great joy, David made all the necessary preparations for the building of the House of the Lord.

-Let us never become too familiar with the gospel or too complacent with its teachings that we somehow forget Who it was that willingly gave up the greatness and power and the splendour of His majesty, to be born into humble poverty.
-Let us honour the One Who was despised of men, rejected by His people and nailed to a cruel tree, so that whosoever will believe on His name would be forever set free from the wages of death, which we all so justly deserve.
+Let us never become too familiar with the gospel, or too complacent with its teachings, that we somehow forget Who it was that willingly gave up the greatness and power and the splendour of His majesty, to be born into humble poverty.
+Let us honour the One Who was despised of men, rejected by His people and nailed to a cruel tree, so that whosoever would believe on His name would be forever set free from the wages of death, which we all so justly deserve.

-Let us worship Him together for He is exulted over all and highly to be praised.
+Let us worship Him together in the beauty of holiness, reverence, and with great rejoicing, for He is exalted over all and He is highly to be praised.

-Father, we worship and praise You for the greatness, power, splendour, glory, and majesty are Yours alone.
-May You be greatly honoured for You are Head over all things and Judge of all men.
-Thank You for all You have done to redeem my life and for bringing me into Your everlasting kingdom.
-May I never become too familiar with Who it was that hung on the cross for love of me, in Jesus name I pray, AMEN.
+Heavenly Father, I worship and praise You, for the greatness, power, splendour, glory, and majesty are Yours alone.
+May You be greatly honoured, for You are Head over all things and Judge of all men.
+Thank You for all You have done to redeem my life, and for bringing me into Your everlasting kingdom.
+May I never become too familiar with Who it was that hung on the cross for love of me.
+In Jesus’ name I pray, AMEN.